 Are you an early-career or aspiring journalist interested (even just a little) in covering colleges and universities?

-If so, you should apply for our spring internship.
+If so, you should apply for our seasonal summer internship.

 Q. Who are we?

 A. The Chronicle is the premier source for news about higher education.
 We've been around since 1966, and more than a million people read us online every month.
 Click these links to see some of the projects we've turned out recently.

 We're also an equal-opportunity employer, and one of our top priorities is recruiting and maintaining a diverse staff.

 Q. What would I do as an intern?

 A. You'd be a full-time reporter in our newsroom, in Washington, D.C.
 Simple as that.